THE PROPHET - single

 As well as access to a wider audience in Europe his new home has brought about some interesting opportunities.
 2019 saw his single New Black picked up by Polish giants KAYAX as part of their project My Name Is New as well as a guest appearance on the award winning album Smack by Polish guitarist/producer Robert Cichy.

-The latest offering from the Australian is a song called Push Me, the third single from Bracken’s forthcoming debut album Wolf Ahead, Tiger Behind.
-With hints of Sharon Jones, Talking Heads, and Maxwell it was recorded in Warsaw, Poland with his current band consisting of Mateusz Szemraj (Lion Shepherd, MOSAIC), Denis Dubiella (Hanimal), Wojciech Lubertowicz (Adam Strug, Masala Soundsystem).
+The latest offering from the Australian is a song called The Prophet, the fourth single from Bracken’s forthcoming debut album Wolf Ahead, Tiger Behind.
+With hints of Townes Van Zandt, Fleet Foxes, and Eddie Vedder it was recorded in Warsaw, Poland with his current band consisting of Mateusz Szemraj (Lion Shepherd, MOSAIC), Denis Dubiella (Hanimal), Wojciech Lubertowicz (Adam Strug, Masala Soundsystem).

-Wolf Ahead Tiger Behind is due out early 2020.
+Wolf Ahead Tiger Behind is due out in 2020.

 “If you need comparisons, the likes of Ben Harper, Nick Drake, Doug Burr or Josh Garrels (for both evocative guitars and warm voice) could be cited.
 But be sure, you will find none of those afore mentioned listening to Phillip Bracken ; none of those, but a high dose of unique emotions.”www.youcrazydreamers.com